1073827727/learngit/readme.txt

-Git is free softwareGit is a version control system.
+Git is control system.
-Git is free software.
+Git.